Request Your Free

 - Your fault percentage will be deducted from the total amount awarded.
 For example, if the state decides you are 10% liable for a $50,000 case, you would receive $45,000.

 Proving the other driver’s distraction will likely be a part of your personal injury claim strategy.
 The state takes this issue, and it often leads to other problems, like unsafe driving or speeding.
 If an accident took place at night, in bad weather, or in low visibility conditions, the fault percentage will exponentially increase for the guilty party.
-To ensure liability falls where it is deserved, contact our team of driving accident lawyers today.
+To ensure liability falls where it is deserved, contact our team of Macon Distracted Driving Accidents Lawyers today.

 Contact the Team at Nelson & Smith Attorneys at Law to Start Today

 Personal injury may seem like a frank area of law, but things can get complicated.
 There is a lot to investigate in a traffic accident, and our personal injury law firm will go to work and ensure every possible explanation and legal option is explored.
-Reach out to us today to schedule a free consultation.
+Reach out to our attorneys today to schedule a free consultation.
+We serve Middle Georgia in Cordele, Tifton, Hawkinsville, Dublin, Warner Robins and Milledgedville.